-We asked local interior design professionals to give us their views and advice on how to get the most from these two styles of kitchen.
+We asked design professionals to give us their views and advice on how to get the most from these two styles of kitchen.

-Sharon Flatley, owner of luxury interior design agency Flatley Design
+Sharon Flatley, designer and owner of luxury interior design agency Flatley Design

 The characteristics of a mid-century modern kitchen would be very clean, straight lines, wide expanses of glass inviting the outdoors into the space with a very strong connection to nature.
 Also an emphasis on spaces designed for use by everyone….”form follows function” came about during the popularity of Mid Century modern homes.
 Biophyllic design, which is a fairly recent development, can trace it’s roots back to Mid Century modern architecture; embracing organic forms and in tune to the colors of nature and light-filled spaces.

 Appropriate use of countertops would include everything from granites, quartzite, marbles and engineered stone.
 Colors in Mid Century moderns started out as earthy but evolved to include bright pops of color in the ’60s but neutrals work equally well and are more timeless.
 With all of the beautiful choices in natural stone, it would not be difficult to find the perfect choice to update a classic mid-century modern home.

 Juliana Oliveira, designer and owner of Beyond Interior Design agency